woodlyer/gostExample/ReadMe.md

 ```

 - dtls tunnel.
-dtls in only available in v3.
-Not tested.
+dtls is only available in v3.
 ```
 ./gost -L dtls://:1443/:8083
 ./gost -L tcp://127.0.0.1:8083  -F "forward+dtls://server_ip:1443"
 ```

-- icmp tunnel.   only for v3
+- icmp tunnel.
+icmp tunnel is only available in v3.
 ```
 echo 1 > /proc/sys/net/ipv4/icmp_echo_ignore_all
 ./gost -L icmp://:0
 ./gost -L :8080 -F "relay+icmp://server_ip:12345?keepAlive=true&ttl=10s"
 ```

 ## gost Proxy Examples
 gost act as a socks5 proxy.
 you can connect socks5://127.0.0.1:8080 to connect the internet.
 different protocal used to pass the wall.